xpostudio4/edx-documentation/en_us/shared/students/Section_mobile_gettingstarted.rst

 .. note:: If you are under 13 years of age, your limited profile only includes your username.
 You cannot add a profile picture.

-To create or edit your profile details in the mobile app, tap your username or profile picture.
-Select the pencil icon to edit your profile details.
-Within profile details, select **Change** next to the camera icon to change your profile picture.
+To create or edit your profile details in the mobile app, select your username or profile picture.
+Select **Edit** to edit your profile details.
+In your profile details, select **Change** next to the camera icon to change your profile picture.

 If you want to share more information about yourself with other members of the edX commmunity, you can change your limited profile to a full profile.
-In the **About Me** section, you can indicate your primary language and share some details about yourself, such as your learning goals and other interests.
-To share a full profile, in your profile details, tap **Full Profile**.
+You can indicate your primary language and share additional details about yourself in the **About Me** section, such as your learning goals and other interests.
+To share a full profile, select **Full Profile**.

 .. note:: You must specify your birth year before you can share a full profile.
 If you are under 13 years of age, you cannot create a full